 Make sure to continually remind sellers throughout your sale about upcoming check in days.

-3. Ways to Reward Middle School Fundraising Progress
+3. Middle School Fundraising Ideas that Reward Progress

 You can increase your group’s profit by offering additional incentives.
 For example, you can offer a special privilege to the team that sells the most after each check in day.
 One option that also works well is our money game.
 You would simply have all of your team names in a hat and only draw out 1 name for each check in day.
 If that team can verify that they’ve reached your preassigned goal for that day then they get to split the $20 prize.